-WOW works with 75 widows in Arua, Northern Uganda, providing them with sustainable income generation opportunities.
-Training is given in perma-gardening, and each woman has her own perma-garden to generate income.
-The women also are trained in micro-businesses to create self-sustainability.
-WOW owns 20 acres of agricultural land, where crops are grown to support the project, providing food, and fresh water for the widows.
+WOW works with 65 widows in Arua, Northern Uganda, providing them with sustainable income generation opportunities.
+Training is given in permagardening, and each woman has her own permagarden to generate income.
+The women are also trained in microbusinesses with the aim of achieving self-sustainability.
+WOW owns 20 acres of agricultural land, where crops are grown to support the project, and to provide food and fresh water for the widows.
 WOW has also built a maize mill which generates income for the project.

-WOW is also planting a forest, which when mature, will support the project in it's entirety.
-We aim to plant 10,000 trees, and to maintain the forest at this level, helping to support the environment and the local community.
+WOW is currently planting a forest, which when mature, will fully support the project.
+We aim to plant 10,000 trees, and to maintain the forest at this level, benefitting both the environment and the local community.
 For more information about the WOW forest, click here.

 Malaria is a high risk in this area, so mosquito nets and health checks are provided regularly.

 aims to change the lives and prospects of widows in this area of rural Uganda,

 as of many of them are illiterate, unaware of their rights, and vulnerable to

 exploitation.
 When their husbands die, they lose the rights to their property